Theda Bara: Image and name

 The origin of Bara's stage name is disputed.
 The Guinness Book of Movie Facts and Feats says it came from director Frank Powell, who learned Theda had a relative named Baranger, and that Theda was a childhood nickname.
 In promoting the 1917 film Cleopatra, Fox Studio publicists noted that the name was an anagram of Arab death, and her press agents, to enhance her exotic appeal to moviegoers, falsely promoted the young Ohio native as "the daughter of an Arab sheik and a French woman, born in the Sahara".
 In 1917, the Goodman family legally changed its surname to Bara.

-Personal
+Persona

 Bara was known for wearing very revealing costumes in her films.
-It was popular at that time to promote an actress as mysterious, with an exotic background.
+Promoting an actress as mysterious, with an exotic background, was popular at that time.
 The studios promoted Bara with a massive publicity campaign, billing her as the Egyptian-born daughter of a French actress and an Italian sculptor.
-They claimed she had spent her early years in the Sahara desert under the shadow of the Sphinx, then moved to France to become a stage actress.
-(In fact, Bara never had been to Egypt, and her time in France amounted to just a few months.)
+They claimed she had spent her early years in the Sahara under the shadow of the Great Sphinx of Giza and moved to France to become a stage actress.
+In fact, Bara never had been to Egypt, and her time in France amounted to just a few months.

 A 2016 book by Joan Craig and Beverly F. Stout chronicles many personal, first-hand accounts of the lives of Bara and her husband Charles Brabin.